 What: Nova Scotia, being a Maritime Province in a Commonwealth nation, is prime fish-and-chips territory.
 People love this dish here: Particularly on the South Shore but well beyond as well, countless restaurants, fish shacks, and food trucks tout their fish and chips.
-It’s usually haddock or cod; if you’re lucky, the fry will be perfectly crisp and the chips thick and hand-cut.
+It’s usually haddock; if you’re lucky, the fry will be perfectly crisp and the chips thick and hand-cut.
 Plan on eating it at least once in this area!

 Where: Shaw’s Landing (6958 Peggy’s Cove Rd./Prospect Rd., map) in West Dover, just a few minutes east of iconic Peggy’s Cove (and her lesser-known, possibly more stunning sister, Polly’s Cove), is celebrated for its lobster but has great homemade food across the spectrum, including fish and chips.
 Essentially, it also has a beautiful outdoor deck overlooking some tranquil water, a good local beer list, and a great slogan: “Beer + Lobster.
 Enough Said.”

 Order: The fish and chips ($13) is fresh haddock here, soft and mild and encased in a crunchy fry that’s downright delicious eating.
 The fries are equally delicious; heck, even the homemade tartar sauce and coleslaw are top-notch.
 Vinegar and ketchup are available too.
 While you’re here, you’d best be getting a steamed lobster as well.